louisheath/nodejs-course/notes.md

 Provides ORM - Object Relational Mapping.
 'Classes' for our documents, validation and defaults.

 We can add methods to a class schema. 'methods' are non-static, 'statics' are static.

+We can add middleware to our database queries too.
+For example to salt passwords before saving them.

 ## Other